turingschool/curriculum/source/level_1/jsattend.markdown

   end
 ```

+#### A First Run

-Change the instruction at the bottom of your program to `jsa.rank_times` and RUN it.
+Change the instruction in your script to `jsa.rank_times` and run it.
 You should see a column of hours (0 to 23) and a column of totals (all zero).

 The only thing new here is the method `each_with_index`.
 It works just like `each`, but it includes an `index` value which indicates the current element's position in the list.
 So for the first item in the list, the `index` is `0`, for the second it is `1` and so on.
-This is mostly useful when you're sequentially numbering things like we are with the hours here.

 ### Step 1: Find the Hour & Update the Counter

 If you look at the spreadsheet you'll see that the `regdate` field data looks like this: `11/12/08 10:47`.
 We need a way to pull out just the hour.

+#### Understanding `.split`

-We'll use the method `.split` to help us out. `split` takes one parameter which is the string (one or more characters) that you want to split on.
+We'll use the method `.split` to help us out. `split` takes one parameter which is the string that you want to split on.
 So if my string were `"hello jumpstart lab"` and I called `.split(" ")` on it, Ruby would split it up each time it finds a space and give me back a list like this: `["hello","jumpstart","lab"]`.

-Once you have that list you can pull out individual parts by number.
+Once you have that array, you can pull out individual parts by position.
 If I wanted the first chunk I would ask for `[0]`, or the second would be `[1]`, or the third `[2]`.
 Check out this example:

 ```ruby
 my_string = "hello and welcome to jumpstart lab"